sbupara/python/README.md

 # python
-Where I put all my general python stuff.
+General python tools.
 Mostly pertaining to statistics and cryptography.